 How to Roast Corn with Spicy Garlic Butter on the Grill

-It’s August here in Philadelphia which means great local corn from Pennsylvania and New Jersey is available so we are eating corn on the cob as much as possible.
+It’s August here in Philadelphia which means great local corn from Pennsylvania and New Jersey is available for grilled corn.
+And we are eating corn on the cob as much as possible.
 Most of time we husk, boil and serve with butter from our Butter Betty dispenser and salt & pepper.

 But there are lots of alternative ways to prepare those sweet, succulent kernels – that are never better any other time of the year.
 Grilled, roasted, husk on, husk off – and we’re not even starting to talk about all the different ways there are to season them before cooking.